jbogarin/go-cisco-spark-resty/docs/TeamMembershipsApi.md

 Updates a team membership, by ID.

 Updates a team membership, by ID.
-Specify the team membership ID in the membershipId URI parameter.
+Specify the team membership ID in the membershipID URI parameter.

 ### Parameters